pjhades/tolarian-academy/crypto-coursera.md

 where only part of the data is encrypted but all of them is authenticated.
 This is practical because network protocols usually need to transmit some metadata like header in plain-text.

+**Key derivation function (KDF)** transforms a source key, maybe unevenly distributed, to an evenly distributed key.
+If the source key is not uniform, we use the **extract-then-expand paradigm**, where we add **salt**, which is non-secret randomly chosen string to the original key, transforming the key distribution to a uniform one.
+Then we employ the usual key expanding algorithm.
+An example of this construction would be **HKDF**, a KDF from HMAC.

+Passwords do not have enough entropy to be used with KDF.
+We should use standard approaches like **PKCS#5** to do it, basically this is accomplished by constructing a **slow hash function**, which makes it hard to traverse the generated key space.

+Normally, **deterministic encryption** is not CPA-secure as it leaks information if the attacker sees two equal cipher texts.
+But in some practices, the system almost never encrypt the same message twice, i.e., the data being encrypted is not repeated very often.
+In this case we define **deterministic CPA security**, in which the attacker is not allowed to submit a message that has been submitted in the same message set.

+CBC/CTR mode with fixed IV is not CPA secure.

+Possible ways to construct deterministic CPA secure systems:

+- Synthetic IV (SIV) for long messages, where two keys are used, one of which is used to generate a random value `r` used with the encrypting PRF.
+This also provides **deterministic authenticated encryption (DAE)**, as the `r` value can be used as a MAC to verify cipher text integrity.
+- PRP for short messages.
+- EME that constructs wide block PRP with a narrow block PRP.